3/24/20 By DAN ULLOA

 When another prospect approached Carpenter seeking advice, he received approval to seek other cannabis businesses.
 Soon afterward, he learned others at Citrin Cooperman were forming a cannabis advisory division, were looking for leaders to form it, and thought of him.

 “Everyone needs an accountant and an attorney.
 Certainly, when structuring it and setting it up,” Carpenter said regarding a business’ needs.
-What’s especially impactful is Section 280-E of the tax code where plant-touching businesses cannot deduct their expenses from their taxes.
+What’s especially impactful is Section 280-E of the IRS tax code where plant-touching businesses cannot deduct their expenses from their taxes.
 This adversely impacts their cash flow, partners, and tax liability.

 Carpenter had great success in summer 2018 when applicants for medical marijuana (or clinical cannabis) dispensaries realized they needed an accountant.

 He has since become a partner in the firm and leads a team in his Livingston office.
 It includes Neil Pacifico whom he called a great overall business manager and Ray Owens who is exceptional on technical tax issues.
 In addition to tax returns, they advise businesses on predicting financial forecasts, growth rates, adding partners, and expenses.
 Such professionals are crucial to many businesses.
 They help businesses to manage their money and ensure they aren’t overspending.
 Some businesses refer to them as management accountants.
 This is a difficult career to get into, but there are management accounting career path guides online that could help.

 Carpenter has a variety of clients including digital marketing firms, hemp farms, CBD processors, retailers, investors, and entrepreneurs, among others.